kovapatrik/node-tesoro/README.md

 ## General notes

+### Compatibility
+- Because it communicates with a HID device it cannot be used directly in a browser-based project
+- It has to be exposed as an API from a server

 ### Key dictionary

 - The current key dictionary contains a Hungarian, 105 keys layout
 - It can be updated to accept more layouts, please create a pull request if you want to update.
-- You can use the function from `devtools.ts` with the instructions to get your keyboard's key indexes
+- You can use the private function `initKeys` to get your keyboard's key indexes

 ### GUI